Hassanalihazaraa/workshop/README.md

 - Be able to work with dependencies in spring boot
 - Learn how to work with mvc patterns
 - Be able to fetch data from csv file and be able to display it
+- Be able to send http request and response
 - Be able to work with Thymeleaf template engine
 ## The Mission
 Today we are going to make a coronavirus tracker application which tracks all the cases that occurs and updates it daily.